>

 SAFETY Level

 Safe.
 Sintra is a popular day-trip destination from Lisbon, known for its palaces and gardens.
-The area is considered safe, though visitors should be cautious of pickpockets in crowded spots.
+Portugal has a Level 1 "Exercise Normal Precautions" travel advisory from the US State Department and similar advice from the UK FCDO. [cite: 7, 38 in previous output] While the area is generally considered safe, visitors should be cautious of pickpockets in crowded spots, which is common in popular tourist destinations.
+Property crime in the wider Lisbon area is rated as moderate.

 The rating is based on multi-year peace, crime, and security indices.
 Before you go, always verify current conditions through official government travel advisories.